15 Chinese Brand Names That Smart Shoppers Must Know

 When you desire happiness and a delicious drink, you want to have Coca-Cola.
 At least, that’s what the company wants you to think.

-As is the case for most big companies, Coca-Cola has found an excellent place to work in China.
-China is soon to be Coca-Cola’s largest market worldwide.
+As is the case for most big companies, Coca-Cola has found an excellent place to work in China, which is one of Coca-Cola’s largest markets worldwide.

 Looks like there’s a lot of Chinese sipping this brown fizzy drink.